|Ashton New Rd, Manchester, Great Britain

 Children under age 2 can enter the stadium for free.

 Manchester is a great city to visit no matter if you are planning to watch a game at the Etihad Stadium or simply witness some of its main attractions.
-Booking.com appears to be a handy service letting you book a nice-matching hotel effortlessly to make sure you have a good place to stay near the Etihad Stadium.
-Affordable prices, intuitive interface and lots of great booking offer to choose from.
-Use the service or benefit from our own list of best hotels near the Etihad Stadium.
+Benefit from our own list of best hotels near the Etihad Stadium.

 - Falconwood Apartment.
-A nice and cozy apartment with its own garden will cost you from £238 per night.
+A nice and cozy apartment with its own garden will cost you from £255 per night.
 A good choice for a family.
 The apartment has a modern kitchen with all necessary cooking equipment including oven.
-1 km from the Etihad Stadium will hardly be a challenge especially on a matchday.
+0.6 miles from the Etihad Stadium will hardly be a challenge especially on a matchday.

 It will take about 20-30 minutes to get from the downtown to the Etihad Stadium by foot.
 You can walk from the Piccadilly station, which is located in the city center next to all major city attractions.
 The arena is located next to the Manchester Academy and Etihad Campus.
 You can use various types of transport to get to the stadium at short notice.